-The use of commercials, trucks, and machinery in this industry makes it far more likely for injuries to be fatal or life-altering, and employers in the transportation industry often try to cut corners when it comes to safety.
+The use of commercials, trucks, and machinery in this industry makes it far more likely for injuries to be fatal or life-altering.
+Employers in the transportation industry often try to cut corners when it comes to safety.

 Some Common Causes of Workers Compensation Cases in Waukegan, Illinois

-Some of the most common causes of accidents our Waukegan workplace injury lawyers have responded to include the following.
+Some of the most common causes of accidents our Waukegan workers' compensation lawyers have responded to include the following.

-- Equipment malfunctions or defects – When poor equipment design or a defective machine causes an injury, the injured worker may be able to file a claim against the manufacturer of the defective product.
+- Equipment malfunctions or defects: When an injury is caused by poor equipment design or defective machines, the injured worker may be able to file a claim against their manufacturer.

 What You Need to Know About Your Rights Before Filing a Waukegan Work Comp Claim

-Trial lawyers in good standing with the Bar Association can provide immediate legal advice and answer questions about filing a claim for compensation, criminal law, and other legal issues.
+Trial lawyers at our law offices in good standing with the state American Bar Association can provide immediate legal advice and answer questions about filing a claim for compensation, criminal law, and other legal issues.

 You have the following rights whenever filing any workers' compensation claim.